Recreating the Country

 PictureThe beautiful Gold Dust Wattle is a member of the Mimosa Family.

 • A neighbour who has planted trees.
-You'd be surprised how good local knowledge can be and it could lead to support in other ways such as finding the Nurseries to go to, the Landcare groups in your locality and the Council officers that will help
+You'd be surprised how good local knowledge can be and it could lead to support in other ways such as finding the local nurseries, Landcare groups in your locality and the Council officers that will help

-• Your local nursery.
-Nursery's worth their salt will offer free advice because its also good for their business.
-They may also offer site visits and a design service for a reasonable fee
+• Indigenous plant nurseries.
+Nurseries worth their salt will offer free advice because it's also good for business.
+They may also offer site visits and a design service for a reasonable fee.

-Elissa Ashton-Smith is the Geelong Landcare Coordinator.
-She is an excellent resource person if you are living in the Geelong Region - [email protected]
+Geelong Landcare Network is an excellent resource if you are living in the Geelong Region

 PictureThe dense grey leafed Fragrant Salt-bush is a member of the Amaranth Family.

-• Local Council will have an officer whose job it is to manage Council owned reserves.
-They will have the title of 'Natural Resources Officer' or 'Environment Officer' and they are paid to help you and answer your questions.
+• Local Councils will have an officer who manages Council owned reserves.
+They are likely to have the title of 'Natural Resources Officer' or 'Environment Officer' and they are paid to help you and answer your questions

 PictureThe Drooping Sheoak is a member of the Casuarina Family.